 - 3.3.1 Waved at all marshal posts and by the Starter, it informs all Drivers to cease racing, slow down significantly from normal speed, stay to driver's right of the track and be alert for response vehicles, recovery vehicles or clean up vehicles entering from any of their locations and prepared to stop at any time.
 For warm-up, practice or qualifying sessions, competitors will proceed around to their pit box unless otherwise directed by officials.
-For races, proceed around the Course to the Start/Finish, permitting sufficient space for regridding cars, remaining on-track unless directed otherwise by officials.
+For races, competitors will proceed around to pit lane and stop in the fast lane unless otherwise directed by officials.
 The lap on which the flag is displayed will not be scored. - 3.3.2 When displayed at pit out informs the driver that they cannot exit from pit lane to the track. - 3.3.3 In the case of a session suspension by red flag, the session clock will not by stopped unless otherwise directed by the Clerk.